 A Road Use Consent is required to cover any activity in or on beside the road.
 Please complete the Road Use Consent Form (see Related Pages below) and submit it to Council.

-Any activity which may require the closure of a road needs approval from Council and a traffic management plan will also need to be submitted.
+Any activity which may require the temporary closure of a road needs approval from Council and a traffic management plan will also need to be submitted.
 Council requires a minimum of 60 days notice prior to the date of closure.

-The Livestock Movements and Animals in Public Places Bylaw 2008 - Section 512 states:
+The Livestock Movements and Animals in Public Places Bylaw 2018 - Section 512 states:

 "512.1 Stock grazing of road ‘berm' areas within the District, for the purpose of clearing excess vegetation growth, is not permitted without prior permission having been obtained from an authorised officer.
 The conditions set out in Schedule 3 of this Bylaw must be complied with in all instances of such grazing".

 Applications for Roadside Livestock Grazing must be made using the Roadside Livestock Grazing application form.
 If you prefer a hard copy, these are available from Council's administration building , Ruataniwha Street, Waipawa.

 While every endeavour has been taken by the Central Hawke's Bay District Council to ensure that the information on this website is accurate and up to date, Central Hawke's Bay District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Central Hawke's Bay District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.